-The MPH program at the UC Berkeley School of Public Health exposes its students to careers in fields of different concentrations such as: epidemiology, maternal and child health, infectious diseases, public health policy, and more.
-The SPH actually has a public health internship program, where graduate students get to be matched with a governmental agency such as public health departments or research institutes during the summer to gain firsthand experience.
+The MPH program at the UC Berkeley School of Public Health exposes its students to careers in fields of different concentrations such as epidemiology, maternal and child health, infectious diseases, public health policy, and more.
+The SPH actually has a public health internship program, where graduate students get matched with a governmental agency such as public health departments or research institutes during the summer to gain firsthand experience.

 In an interview with Catherine Nguyen, a current epidemiology and biostatistics graduate student at the UC Berkeley SPH, she shares her personal experience working in the CDPH and Berkeley Department of Public Health as well as her decision to pursue a public health career.

 At first, she was planning to become a physical therapist.
 She majored in Human Biology and Society at UCLA, which was an interdisciplinary major that integrated biology, anthropology, and even public health.
 It was through one of her epidemiology courses that she took an interest in public health.